-As the food travels down from the crop, it’s moved to proventriculus.
+As the food travels down from the crop, it’s moved to the proventriculus.
 Basically, this can be considered the chicken’s stomach because the digestive enzymes can be found here.

-Composed of string muscles, a gizzard is an oval sac.
+Composed of strong muscles, a gizzard is an oval sac.
 When the food leaves the proventriculus, it goes to the gizzard.
 The grits picked and eaten by the chicken are stored here.
 As the muscles squeeze, the food particles are ground with the help of the grit.
 The role is similar to how our teeth break up the food we eat!

 After this, the food is moved to the chicken’s intestines while the intestine walls absorb the nutrients of the food.

 The solid and the liquid waste are discharged through the cloaca.